eccentricdevotion/TARDIS/material-reductions.md

 # Item/Block Material Reductions

 These are all vanilla items/blocks that can be reduced in the [material reducer](chemistry-lab#material-reducer).
-Useful for geting quick elements!
+Useful for getting quick elements!

 | Item         | Reduction                                                                                              |
 | ------------ | ------------------------------------------------------------------------------------------------------ |